Moniter123/build-cdn/_posts/2017-09-28-working-with-certificates-in-java.md

     INTEGER (2046 bit) ...
 ```

-So the encoding is different.
-Both formats contain the private and public key, yet, we have to load them differently.
+If you observe closely, both have the same data, but in a different structure.
+Both formats contain the private and
+public key, yet, we have to load them differently.

 Let's take a look how this is done in Java: